-Conference General Chairs
+Conference General Co-chairs

 Dr. Nikos Fistas, EUROCONTROL

-Nikos has represented EUROCONTROL in various international standardization groups, such as ICAO, EUROCAE, RTCA, AEEC and ETSI.
-He currently leads the ICAO Communication Panel Project Team SATCOM, which is tasked to update the ICAO SATCOM provisions (SARPs and Manual).
+On behalf of EUROCONTROL and SESAR, Nikos has supported the international datalink coordination efforts with ICAO and the FAA as part of EU-U.S. coordination agreements, including DCOM, CCOM, and Action Plans CCOM.
+He has represented EUROCONTROL in multiple international standardization groups, including ICAO, EUROCAE, RTCA, AEEC, and ETSI.
+Additionally, he currently leads the ICAO Communication Panel Project Team SATCOM, which is tasked with updating ICAO SATCOM provisions, including SARPs and the SATCOM Manual.

 Brent Phillips, FAA